-While marijuana has never been responsible for anyone’s death and has clear benefits to those who choose to use it, those who caught with it are treated worse than actual criminals for possessing a clearly, safe plant.
+While marijuana has never been responsible for anyone’s death, while having clear benefits to those who choose to use it, those who are caught with it are treated worse than actual criminals.

-The idea for this post/letter came to me after I had a conversation with one of my “MASTERS” (what I call the CO’s her, since they clearly don’t believe I, or anyone else, owns themselves).
+The idea for this post came to me after I had a conversation with one of my “MASTERS” (what I call the CO’s here, since they clearly don’t believe I, or anyone else, owns themselves).
 Master Smith’s only justification for me being here that it’s against the law.
-Though she knows hasn’t directly killed anyone – yep, no-one has died by smoking or putting marijuana into their bodies – she stated to me that it’s a gateway drug (something that was debunked decades ago) that the Ohio Revised Code does not allow here.
-Therefore, she’ll do her job and keep me here, even though my bed/state resources could be allocated to far better use.
+Though she knows marijuana hasn’t directly killed anyone – yep, no-one has died by smoking or putting marijuana into their bodies – she stated to me that it’s a gateway drug (something that was debunked decades ago) that the Ohio Revised Code does not allow.
+Therefore, she’ll do her job to keep me here even though my bed/state resources could be allocated to far better use.

 Master Smith has clearly never educated herself on the issue of marijuana.
-In our conversation she stated some of the most basic fallacies that only a person with no free thought would, or even could, believe.
+In our conversation she stated some of the most basic fallacies that only a person with no freedom of thought would, or even could, believe.
 Has she simply decided her paycheck is more valuable than speaking out?
-Does she really believe people who have no violent history, have committed no violent crimes, and created no victims through their actions deserve to be in a jail cell?
+Does she really believe people who have no violent history, have committed no violent crimes, and whose crime bares no victim(s) through their actions deserve to be in a jail cell?

-While most of our conversation felt like I was just banging my head against the wall, I did my best to encourage her to educate herself.
-I asked if she’s ever smoked marijuana and she said, “no.” So, I said, “You really don’t know what you are talking about then.”
-And I added that she should seek information on her own because the statements that “I’m just doing my job” or the law is the law” are absolutely ridiculous for someone who makes a living off of jailing people.
+Most of our conversation felt like I was just banging my head against the wall.
+I did my best to encourage her to educate herself.
+I asked if she’s ever smoked marijuana and she said, “no.” I said, “You really don’t know what you are talking about then.”
+And added that she should seek information on her own because the statements that “I’m just doing my job” or “the law is the law” are absolutely ridiculous for someone who makes a living off of jailing people.

-This “system” is supposed to have checks and balances.
-Not just those created by the different levels or branches of government, but also by those working the jobs directly.
+The “system” is supposed to have checks and balances.
+Not just those created by the different branches of government, but also by those working the jobs directly.

 There is nothing worse than taking someone’s freedom.
 I believe that caging someone is worse than killing them.
-Therefore, if you’re going to make a career of caging people, you should do ALL you can to make sure you cage people consistently and rightfully.
-If Master Smith comes to the conclusion that someone – or an entire group of persons – shouldn’t rightfully be here, then she should at first speak up!
-To her superiors, the judge, and anyone else who will listen.
+Therefore, if you’re going to make a career out of caging people, you should do ALL you can to make sure you cage people consistently and rightfully.
+If Master Smith comes to the conclusion that someone – or an entire group of people – shouldn’t rightfully be here, then she should be the first to speak up!
+To her superiors, the judge, and anyone who will listen.
 If they do not listen or take action, she only has two choices; let those people go or quit her job.
 It’s really not that complicated.

-Yet, I think these MASTERS are far too brain washed to look objectively at these matters, as they rely on the easy money it generates too much to put it at risk by having a clear mind.
-Hopefully, time will change that…I know I’ll keep trying, in fact below are some videos to get them (and maybe YOU) started:
+Yet, I think these MASTERS are far too brainwashed to look objectively at these matters, as they rely on the easy money it generates to put it at risk by having a clear mind.
+Hopefully, time will change that…I know I’ll keep trying, in fact below are some videos to get them (I know they’re reading this) started: